All Episodes

 I've addressed it.

-I don't know how many times I'm doing what I was born to do.
+I'm doing what I was born to do.

-And I love what I'm doing, and I love the way I do it.
+And I love the way I do it.

-And I'm probably accomplishing more here than if I were a candidate, because I have to give up this radio show and I would lose this microphone.
+And I'm probably accomplishing more here than if I were a candidate because I have to give up this radio show and I would lose this microphone.

-Uh and I wouldn't have nearly the opportunity or access to respond to all the anal exam attacks that I would get that I'm getting now.
+And I wouldn't have nearly the opportunity or access to respond to all the anal exam attacks that I would get that I'm getting now.

-So I'm sorry about this, ladies and gentlemen, but I had to address it because it caused me to open this hour in a little bit of a frustrated uh frame of mind.
+So I'm sorry about this, ladies and gentlemen, but I had to address it because it caused me to open this hour in a little bit of a frustrated frame of mind.

 Now I want to move on because I've got some stacks here, some stories in the stack about Mrs. Clinton.

-Mid East Jihadi leaders say she is the best hope for victory in Iraq.
+On the record, Mideast jihadi leaders say she is the best hope for victory in Iraq.

-With presidential primaries approaching, the race for the White House heating up, Muslim terrorist leaders in the Middle East have offered their endorsement for America's highest office, stating in a new book they hope Senator Hillary Clinton is victorious in 2008.
+With presidential primaries approaching the race for the White House heating up, Muslim terrorist leaders in the Middle East have offered their endorsement for America's highest office, stating in a new book, they hope Senator Hillary Clinton is victorious in 2008.

 They love the Hilster.

-What there's a bumper sticker for the Republican Party right there.
+There's a bumper sticker for the Republican Party right there.

-Uh Abu Hamed Blah Blah, whatever his last name is, Hillary and the Democrats call for withdrawal.
+Hillary and the Democrats call for withdrawal.

 Her popularity shows that the resistance is winning and that the occupation is losing.